stanlymt/retro-paddle-ball/README.md

 - Designing for both 6” phones and 80” TVs with a unified HUD engine
 - Lessons in perseverance, ambiguity, and solo-shipping

-> 💬 Timelines depend on spare time and complexity—but I'm excited to keep growing this.
+> 💬 Timelines depend on spare time and complexity, but I'm excited to keep growing this.

 ---